-- Other than being interested in the findings of individual papers in this space, why are we taking the time to cover this? - So you know the key terms when you need to find these papers to answer design questions of your own - But above all, because this line of research offers a glimpse of how much we can learn about programmers' internal state from welldesigned experiments! - Read Thursday's paper with this framing in mind • With the right stimuli, we can start inferring really low-level details of programmers' mental models
+- Other than the fact that the findings of individual papers in this space are super fascinating, why are we taking the time to cover this? - So you know the key terms when you need to find these papers to answer design questions of your own (without running a study!) - So when you find these same patterns or related patterns in your own studies, you know what line of work you're continuing or extending - So when you write related works sections, you don't miss key background... - ...and don't reinvent the wheel! :) - But above all, because this line of research offers a glimpse of how much we can learn about programmers' internal state from well-designed experiments! - Read Thursday's paper with this framing in mind - With the right stimuli, we can start inferring really low-level details of programmers' mental models